 Honorable mentioned participants:

-Tyler Xiao, 10, is a 5th grader at Monterey Ridge Elementary School.
+Tyler Xiao, 10, is a 6th grader at Oak Valley Middle School.
 He has been learning Java with Dr. Sun over two years.
 He is currently enrolled in the Computer Olympiad and is willing to take the challenge.
 Aside from computer programming, he enjoys playing Cello and loves to engage in Lego Robotics.
 He is also a cheerful boy with enthusiasm in playing WaterPolo and traveling with family and friends.

 Other than programming, Alex also enjoys his computer games, YouTube videos, and Pokemon cards.